 |Graeme Pearman||Adjunct Senior Research Fellow|

 |Jason Beringer||Adjunct Professor|

 Leigh is an A Grade licensed Electrician with a MSc in Environmental Engineering.
 He has 10 years’ experience as a project manager in International Development, designing and building water and wastewater systems in Sri Lanka, Maldives and Haiti and as a disaster relief coordinator for RedR Australia.
 More recently Leigh worked as an energy consultant designing and implementing energy efficiency management plans for schools and the commercial sector.
 His key areas of interest include domestic sustainability and the use of innovative technologies for understanding the Natural environment.

 Tien Chin Chen

-James is the Outreach Officer for the School of Earth, Atmosphere and Environment and the Faculty of Science and lectures a third year unit focussing on Environmental Change.
-In addition he continues to research in the ares of Sedimentology, Basin Analysis, Petroleum Systems and Geothermal Energy.
+James is one of the Outreach Co-ordinators for the School of Earth, Atmosphere and Environment and the Faculty of Science and lectures a third-year unit focussing on Environmental Change.
+In addition, he continues to research in the areas of Sedimentology, Basin Analysis, Petroleum Systems and Geothermal Energy.

 Academic Administrative Officer

 I am currently researching the tectonic evolution of the Offshore Northwest Java region, with a focus on the structural and stratigraphic evolution of the Vera-Zaitun Basin and its petroleum potential.